We earn a commission for products purchased through some links in this article.

 So, what constitutes a baby essentials kit?
 The truth is the list is never ending and we could go on forever.
 Tiffany Norris, parenting expert from The Mummy Concierge and author of Secrets of the Mummy Concierge has outlined the baby essentials you will need in the early days, especially during the first three months.
 Keep scrolling for the essential baby stuff the mamas on team Cosmo can't live without, too.

-- Nappies: buy a small pack of newborn sizes as babies grow very quickly!
+- Nappies: buy a big pack of newborn sizes, those early changes are frequent!

 - Baby clothes: buy baby grows and vests for the first couple of weeks as this is what babies will live in.
 You'll need enough for three per day minimum, but don’t splurge.
 Buy outfits in ages 1-3 months as they last longer.

-- Car seat: did you know that you’re not legally allowed to take your baby home from the hospital unless you have a car seat?
+- Car seat: you'll need one of these to take your baby home from the hospital.
 Consider a swivel car seat to save any awkwardness when lifting your little one out of the car.

 - Cot bed: if you’re buying a new cot, look for British Standard mark BS EN 716-1 to made sure it complies with UK safety standards, and think about getting a cot that turns into a toddler bed to get as much use out of it as possible.